cdpuk/ha-bestway/README.md

 * Go to **Configuration** > **Devices & Services** > **Add Integration**, then find **Bestway** in the list.
 * Enter your Bestway username and password when prompted.

+## Update speed

+Any changes made to the spa settings via the Bestway app or physical controls can take a short amount of time to be reflected in Home Assistant.
+This delay is typically under 30 seconds, but can sometimes extend to a few minutes.

 ## Improvement ideas